The Coaching Website Guide

 I left my high-paying, comfy insurance job to pursue work that excites me.
 I wanted time and location flexibility to pursue other passions.

-I’ve been fortunate enough to have lived abroad in Paris, Argentina, Mexico, and now currently live in New Zealand.
+I’ve been fortunate enough to have lived abroad in Paris, Argentina, Mexico, and currently in New Zealand.

 I’ve been lucky enough to work from cool cafes or the comfort of home.
 I’m around great people.
 I can travel easily.
 I can live more fully.

 But as you know, the challenge ahead is finding new clients — consistently, predictably, and profitably.

 I already know from experience that there are already 5-10 clients around you who would sign up with you if only they knew about you.

 Your job is to make it easy for them to discover you, learn about you, and get on a call with you.